w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-This example, an article that includes a heading and a paragraph, shows how more complex content can be used.
+This example of an article that includes a heading and a paragraph, shows how more complex content can be used.

 {::nomarkdown}
 <%= code_start('', 'Example 2') %>